 Flexible and Fashionable

-Lily Hunter, product manager, Textiles and Consumables – Roland DGA, Irvine, California, says that most graphics are temporary and constantly changing, just like the fashion industry.
+Lily Hunter, product manager, textiles and consumables with Roland DGA, Irvine, California, says that most graphics are temporary and constantly changing, just like the fashion industry.
 “New trends and the demands of clients/consumers require the ‘look’ of any space to be changed fairly often, especially within retail settings.
 Many printed products available, such as SEG (silicone edged graphics), posters and banners, are easy to switch out without the need for professional installers.”

 Hunter says that the best media for indoor temporary applications include vinyl, paper, fabrics and banners.
 She added that most of these materials are also fine for outdoor use, as are rigid substrates like metal, wood, boards, etc.